boeckmann/asm6502/README.txt

  3.6.3 .ECHO directive

-       Prints the arguments to standard output while doing the second pass.
+       Prints the arguments to standard output while running the second pass.
 The arguments may either be strings or numeric expressions, separated by comma.
 Numeric expressions may be prefixed by the format specifier [$] to output the number in hexadecimal format.